-- What is the impact of taxes and government transfers on inequality and poverty? - Who are the net tax payers to the "fisc"? - How equitable is the use of government education and/or health services? - How progressive are taxes and public spending?
+- What is the impact of taxes and government transfers on inequality and poverty? - Who are the net tax payers to the "fisc"? - How equitable is the use of government education and/or health services?
+By income, gender, ethnic origin, for example. - How progressive are taxes and public spending?